 What are blockchain apps, or DApps?

 DApps are decentralized applications.
 A blockchain has no server that plays the role of an intermediary between users that exchange messages, money, or data.
+This opens lots of possibilities for many industries, that’s why blockchain application development is relevant for so many businesses.

 All members of a blockchain network are users and mini-servers at the same time, and they’re responsible for verifying and sending data.
 Let’s discuss how a blockchain works in more detail.